rust-lang/prev.rust-lang.org/faq.md

 This is partly due to preference of the original developer (Graydon), and partly due to the fact that languages tend to have a wider audience and more diverse set of possible embeddings and end-uses than products such as web browsers.
 We'd like to appeal to as many of those potential contributors as possible.

-### Why is the language called Rust?

-As [stated by Graydon Hoare](https://www.reddit.com/r/rust/comments/27jvdt/internet_archaeology_the_definitive_endall_source/), original developer of the Rust language, the name "Rust" comes from his personal interest in fungi, and because it evoked the feeling he was looking for in a programming language name.
-But truly, as Graydon himself put it:

-> &lt;graydon&gt; IOW I don't have a really good explanation. it seemed like a good name. (also a substring of "trust", "frustrating", "rustic" and ... "thrust"?)<br>
-> &lt;graydon&gt; I think I named it after fungi. rusts are amazing creatures.